27 Nov 12 Fun Christmas Traditions For Kids

 These sweet-natured little elves aren’t sent to spy on the kids for Santa.
 Instead they arrive to inspire the kids to be kind in all sorts of different ways by leaving them notes with suggestions on what they can do to show they care for others and also to make note of their kindness when they see it.
 The Kindness Elves are a lovely alternative to the Elf on the Shelf tradition that helps to get kids thinking about others.
 You can learn more about this fun Christmas tradition at thekindnesselves.com.

 Baking cookies and making delicious treats around the holidays is simply a must.
 What makes this Christmas tradition even more fun for kids is sharing their sugary creations with friends and family.
 Take one day to bake lots and lots of cookies or create no-bake treats, like chocolate dipped pretzels, delicious fudge or rice crispy treats.
-Then figure out who you’d like to give the treats out to with your kids — neighbors, friends at daycare, or even packaged treats for long distance relatives.
+Then figure out who you’d like to give the treats out to with your kids — neighbors, family, friends, or even packaged treats for long distance relatives.
 And of course, don’t forget to make some for Santa!

-4. Leave Cookies And Milk For Santa
+7. Leave Cookies And Milk For Santa

 One of the most enduring Christmas Eve family traditions across the world involves leaving out treats for Santa (and his reindeer, too!), right before the kids are sent off for a night of sugarplum dreaming.
 This tradition has roots in cultures found far and wide, with variations often specific to local food and drink customs.
 In the United States, the practice of setting a plate of cookies and a glass of milk on the mantel near the chimney for Old Saint Nick is believed to have become popular during the Great Depression, and it has been a family-friendly Christmas tradition ever since.